Disputes about your employment agreement

 What is a “dispute”?

-In employment law, the word “dispute” has a narrow, technical meaning: it means a dispute about how an employment agreement should apply or operate or how it should be interpreted.
+The word “dispute” has a narrow, technical meaning in employment law – it means a dispute about how an employment agreement should apply or operate or how it should be interpreted.

 If the dispute involves a collective agreement, the person pursuing the dispute must bring it to the attention of all the unions and employers who are covered by the agreement.